Circuitscape/Omniscape.jl/docs/src/usage.md

 #### `r_cutoff`
 The maximum resistance value a cell can have to be considered as a source.
 Only applies when `source_from_resistance` = true.

+#### Conditional connectivity options
+#### `conditional`
+One of true, false.
+Should conditional source/target matching be uses?
+That is, should a given target only be connected to sources that are meet similarity conditions to the target?
+Defaults to false.
+If true, then gridded data with values for each pixel are used to compare targets and sources and determine which pairs should be connected according to user-specified criteria.
+#### `n_conditions`
+The number of conditions that must be met for conditional source/target matching.
+One of 1, 2.
+Only applies if `conditional` = true.
+Defaults to 1.
+#### `comparison1`
+One of within or equal.
+Only applies of `conditional`= true.
+How should conditions be compared when determining whether to connect a source/target pair.
+If within, then the value of condition 1 for the source must be within the following range, where target is the value at the target pixel or block: (target + `condition1_lower`, target + `condition1_upper`).  `condition1_lower` and `condition1_upper` are explained further below.
+If equal, then the value at the source pixel must be equal to the value at the target pixel.
+Defaults to within.
+#### `comparison2`
+One of within or equal.
+Only applies of `conditional`= true and `n_conditions` = 2.
+How should conditions be compared when determining whether to connect a source/target pair.
+If within, then the value of condition 2 for the source must be within the following range, where target is the value at the target pixel or block: (target + `condition2_lower`, target + `condition2_upper`).  `condition2_lower` and `condition2_upper` are explained further below.
+If equal, then the value at the source pixel must be equal to the value at the target pixel.
+Defaults to within.
+#### `condition1_lower`
+Number.
+Only applies if `comparison1` = within.
+The maximum negative deviation that a potential source's condition 1 value may be from the corresponding value in the target in order to be connected.
+If `condition1_lower` = -1, then a source may have a condition 1 value up to 1 unit smaller than the target's value and it will still be connected.
+#### `condition1_upper`
+Number.
+Only applies if `comparison1` = within.
+The maximum positive deviation that a potential source's condition 1 value may be from the corresponding value in the target in order to be connected.
+If `condition1_lower` = 1, then a source may have a condition 1 value up to 1 unit larger than the target's value and it will still be connected.
+#### `condition2_lower`
+Number.
+Only applies if `n_conditions` = 2 and `comparison1` = within.
+The maximum negative deviation that a potential source's condition 2 value may be from the corresponding value in the target in order to be connected.
+If `condition2_lower` = -1, then a source may have a condition 2 value up to 1 unit smaller than the target's value and it will still be connected.
+#### `condition2_upper`
+Number.
+Only applies if `n_conditions` = 2 and `comparison1` = within.
+The maximum positive deviation that a potential source's condition 2 value may be from the corresponding value in the target in order to be connected.
+If `condition2_lower` = 1, then a source may have a condition 2 value up to 1 unit larger than the target's value and it will still be connected.
+#### `compare_to_future`
+One of none, 1, 2, or both.
+Which condition(s) should compare the future condition in targets with present-day conditions in sources when determining which pairs to connect?
+For any conditions that are included, two data layers are needed: one with future condition values for all pixels in the study area, and one for present day condition values for all pixels in the study area.
+#### `condition1present_file`
+The file path to the data representing condition one in present day.
+Only needed if `conditional` = true.
+The source layer must be in ASCII raster format.
+This raster must have an identical number of rows and columns, lower left corner coordinates, and cellsize as the resistance layer.
+#### `condition1future_file`
+The file path to the data representing condition one in the future.
+Only needed if `conditional` = true and `compare_to_future` = 1 or `compare_to_future` = both.
+The source layer must be in ASCII raster format.
+This raster must have an identical number of rows and columns, lower left corner coordinates, and cellsize as the resistance layer.
+#### `condition2present_file`
+The file path to the data representing condition two in present day.
+Only needed if `conditional` = true and `n_conditions` = 2.
+The source layer must be in ASCII raster format.
+This raster must have an identical number of rows and columns, lower left corner coordinates, and cellsize as the resistance layer.
+#### `condition2future_file`
+The file path to the data representing condition two in the future.
+Only needed if `conditional` = true and `n_conditions` = 2 *and* `compare_to_future` = 2 or `compare_to_future` = both.
+The source layer must be in ASCII raster format.
+This raster must have an identical number of rows and columns, lower left corner coordinates, and cellsize as the resistance layer.